-The Company intends to use the net proceeds from the issuance of Senior Notes, together with the net proceeds from the common stock offering and tangible equity unit offering noted above, as well as the proceeds from the Private Placement of common stock noted above, to (1) fund the Peoples Gas Acquisition, (2) complete the redemption of \$313,500 aggregate principal amount of certain of the Company's outstanding notes noted below, (3) pay related costs and expenses, and (4) for general corporate purposes.
+The Company used the net proceeds from the issuance of Senior Notes, together with the net proceeds from the common stock offering and tangible equity unit offering noted above, as well as the proceeds from the Private Placement of common stock noted above, to (1) secure funding for the planned Peoples Gas Acquisition, (2) complete the redemption of \$313,500 aggregate principal amount of certain of the Company's outstanding notes noted below, (3) pay related costs and expenses, and (4) for general corporate purposes.
 Upon consummation of the Private Placement, the permanent financing for the Peoples Gas Acquisition will be complete.

-On May 18, 2019, the Company expects to redeem \$313,500 of the Company's outstanding notes (the "Company Debt Refinancing") that have maturities ranging from 2019-2037 and interest rates ranging from 3.57-5.83%.
-Additionally, the Company Debt Refinancing is subject to a make whole payment of approximately \$25,000.
+On May 18, 2019, the Company redeemed \$313,500 of the Company's outstanding notes (the "Company Debt Refinancing") that had maturities ranging from 2019-2037 and interest rates ranging from 3.57-5.83%.
+Additionally, the Company Debt Refinancing was subject to a make whole payment of \$25,237, and \$18,920 of this payment was expensed in the second quarter of 2019, and is presented in the consolidated statements of operations on the line item "loss on debt extinguishment."
+The balance of the payment, or \$6,317, was deferred, as a regulatory asset, as it represents an amount by which the Company expects to receive prospective rate recovery.

-If for any reason the Peoples Gas Acquisition is not consummated, the Company intends to use the net proceeds from these financings, after the special mandatory redemption noted above, for general corporate purposes, which may include the redemption of certain of the Company's outstanding notes, repurchases of the Company's common stock, debt repayment, capital expenditures, and investments.
+If for any reason the Peoples Gas Acquisition is not consummated, the Company intends to use the net proceeds from the offerings of common stock, tangible equity units, and Senior Notes, after the special mandatory redemption noted above, for general corporate purposes, which may include the redemption of certain of the Company's outstanding notes, repurchases of the Company's common stock, debt repayment, capital expenditures, and investments.